wp-plugins/ewww-image-optimizer-cloud/readme.txt

 = IMPORTANT =
 NOTE: The WebP naming scheme has been changed to avoid conflicts when JPGs and PNGs have identical filenames.
 You will need to update your rewrite rules via the settings page, and run the WebP upgrade script.
 Every image in the Media Library with a WebP version using the old naming scheme will have a link to the upgrade process (in list view, not grid view).

+= 2.1.1 =
+* broken: optimize on upload currently broken for flagallery
+* deprecated: NextGEN legacy support will be removed in 2.2 unless I hear from anyone still using it, Nextcellent will continue to be supported
+* changed: all image types are enabled when cloud API key is validated (but only if you do not choose individual options)
+* changed: prefixed javascript/request variables to avoid potential conflicts
+* fixed: undefined variable $log when uploading images
+* fixed: undefined variable $force when running scheduled optimize
+* fixed: undefined index JPG Support when GD is missing
+* added: memory logging in memory.log when WP_DEBUG is turned on in wp-config.php
+* fixed: bulk actions for Nextcellent were missing
+* fixed: notices generated because webp versions do not have height and width when WP is scanning resizes
+* fixed: notices generated due to no optimization status during bulk optimization for webp versions
+* fixed: error when trying to unserialize an array for Image Store Optimize page
+* added: Portuguese translation (pt_BR), props to Pedro Marcelo de Sá Alves

 = 2.1.0 =
 * security: ssl strengthened for cloud users, no more SSLv3 (thanks POODLE), and other additional encryption tweaks, please report related errors ASAP